Adithya-Egc/simple-demo/README.md

-# simple-demo
+# hello world
-This is for training Purpose
+this is read me file